ircmaxell/programming-with-anthony/Draft/Closures.md

 But what are closures?

+To put it simply, a closure "closes" around the scope of its parents.

+That means that the closure's scope automatically contains everything from its parents.

-To understand what a closure is,
+To understand what that means,
 We first need to talk about variable scope.

 Let's look at a different language first: PHP.